CozminaSecula/digcomp-db/src/queries.md

 ORDER BY tip_rezultat;
 ```

-## Query 2: Finding Examples with AI Interaction
+## Query 2: Finding Examples with Digital Accessibility Interaction

 ### Context
-To understand how artificial intelligence relates to digital competencies, this query helps you find all examples that involve AI interaction for a specific competency descriptor.
+To understand how digital accessibility relates to digital competencies, this query helps you find all examples that involve digital accessibility interaction for a specific competency descriptor.

 ```sql
 SELECT